robokrunch/awesome-jev/README.md

 - [aliaihub/awesome-jev-usecases](https://github.com/aliaihub/awesome-jev-usecases) — Evidence-backed use-case catalogue for building with Jev: design patterns, a question catalog, failure modes, and a model-selection guide — every claim labeled and sourced (15★, active on 2026-09-21).
 - [Pranay Suyash (Medium): "Jev's 193.6× Faster, 444.6× Cheaper Claim: What TypeSafe's Workflow Eval Actually Measures" (2026-09-21)](https://pranaysuyash.medium.com/jevs-193-6-faster-444-6-cheaper-claim-what-typesafe-s-workflow-eval-actually-measures-68b8529e822b) — Takes the headline multipliers apart: the benchmark decomposes the task before calling the model, so it tests a way of building software as much as a model.
 Walks through the four published workflows (security-incident, agent-trace, invoice, customer-service) and the three primitives (Noul, Choice, Score).
 - [Kingy AI: "TypeSafe Jev Review: The AI Model That Doesn't Generate Text" (2026-09-17)](https://kingy.ai/blog/typesafe-jev-review-the-ai-model-that-doesnt-generate-text/) — Document-and-eval audit with explicit scope limits (no live API key at publication): reconstructs the workflow-eval table (Jev 67.8% aggregate at $0.0004/0.4s vs Sol 74.1% at $0.0836/23.3s over 711 cases) and shows the homepage "193.6× faster, 444.6× cheaper" headline cannot be reconstructed from the rounded table — quote as TypeSafe's workload-specific claims, not universal multipliers.
 Also frames "zero hallucinations" as a type-safety guarantee, not a correctness one.
+- [matt-harness: TypeSafe Jev claim-by-claim research note (2026-09-18)](https://github.com/wasikarn/matt-harness/blob/HEAD/docs/research/typesafe-ai-system-one-jev-2026-09-18.md) — Research verdict: the company, docs site and people are real (live docs with ~35 fetchable pages, open-source MIT Python adapter) — but the performance numbers are self-reported, with no independent benchmark or third-party citation on the docs site.
+Treat "does the product exist" and "are the claims verified" as separate questions.

 ## Papers